 How many times do you think ‘if only I had thought about that sooner’?
 You can check out issues with us before they become problems.
-We help SMEs negotiate with larger organisations.
-Review, drafting and negotiation are all part of the service offered by our experienced solicitors.
-Our style is to operate as in-house counsel working with you to help you make decisions rather than providing arid legal advice.
-Often we can provide a fixed fee and we will always provide an estimate which we stick to.
+We operate as in-house counsel working with you to make decisions and progress.

 What obligations are you signing up to under the business contract?